Lean on our experience

 The four-strong team continue to support bereaved families in inverurie and the wider Aberdeenshire area.

 Putting your family first

 As the final ritual of life, a funeral is our way of saying goodbye, honouring a life lived and a life loved.
-Funerals play an important role in our grieving process and often we can feel a huge responsibility to get it right.
 Which is why we start with the view that every funeral is unique and every funeral is special.
 In years to come we want you to look back without regret and take comfort from the way you laid your loved one to rest.

 We have been guiding and supporting families through bereavement for many generations.

 Let our family help your family.

 Every funeral is different.
 And that truth also applies to funeral directors.
 We promise to support you, and your loved ones, in arranging a funeral that’s just right and here's why.
 Compassion Our staff choose to do this job because we care deeply about families....

 Typically, memorial stones are found in UK cemeteries, church graveyards or sites of historic significance as they mark the spot where people have been buried.
 However, with cremations now representing over 70% of the UK’s funerals, memorials are increasingly...

 How much will it cost?
 It’s a common concern that families face when they’re organising a funeral.
 Funerals are costly.
 That’s because it involves the safe, dignified care of a loved one coupled with a time-critical administrative process when a myriad of decisions...